Love is patient, love is kind."

 Fatigue is not really a suffering of Christ because the lord will not grow tired.
 Therefore, fatigue is likely a result of us not doing something right in life.
 E.g., it could be a punishment for not helping our loved ones to live righteously.
 It is simply a way God is preparing us for glory.
 In weakness we are made strong.

-We know, from the Holy Bible, that fatigue is likely a discipline to improve our character (fear of God).
+We know, from the Holy Bible, that fatigue is likely a discipline to improve our character (fear of God's great fatigue punishment).
 Biblical mental health is foundational to one's well-being.

 Motivation to read Holy Bible: "God has breathed life into all of Scripture.
 It is useful for teaching us what is true.
 It is useful for correcting our mistakes.
 It is useful for making our lives whole again.
 It is useful for training us to do what is right.
 By using Scripture, a man of God can be completely prepared to do every good thing." - 2 Timothy 3:16–17